devsyedmohsin/portfolio-template/README.md

 # Portfolio Template

-An open-source, user-friendly, responsive and accessible portfolio template for developers 🚀⚡
+An open-source, user-friendly, responsive, and accessible portfolio template for developers 🚀⚡

-Give star ⭐ if you find it useful.
+Give a star ⭐ if you find it useful.
 [Visit site &rarr;](https://opensource-portfolio.netlify.app/)

 ![Portfolio Template Gif](assets/images/portfolio-template.gif)

 ## Useful resources

-Make sure to subscribe to our [youtube channel](https://www.youtube.com/@nisarhassan12) channel where we cover creating template like this from scratch using HTML, CSS and JavaScript and also don't forget to star 🌟 the [css-tips-tricks](https://github.com/devsyedmohsin/css-tips-tricks) that has already reached 180+ stars.
+Make sure to subscribe to our [youtube channel](https://www.youtube.com/@nisarhassan12) channel where we cover creating template like this from scratch using HTML, CSS and JavaScript also don't forget to star 🌟 the [css-tips-tricks](https://github.com/devsyedmohsin/css-tips-tricks) that has already reached 180+ stars.

 ## Table of Contents